PersephonyAPI/java-sdk/README.md

 ## Testing your Installation

-Test the SDK is working by sending yourself a phone call.
+Test the SDK is working by sending yourself a text message.

 ```java
 public class Example {